 Day 1: Clear out one drawer.
 It's best to start a big challenge with a small task.
 It makes it easier to get started and you'll probably clear out a second one once you get going.

-Day 2: Store your winter clothes.
-Spring has sprung and it's unlikely that you'll be wearing your winter woolies over the next few months.
+Day 2: Store your spring and summer clothes.
+Autumn is here and it's unlikely that you'll be wearing shorts and t-shirts over the next few months.
 Find a designated space for them — perhaps an old suitcase — and delight in the newfound space in your wardrobe.

 Day 3: Tackle that pile of old magazines and papers.
 And commit to a new rule which is to get rid of one old magazine every time you bring a new one into your home.